goauthentik/authentik/website/docs/sources/facebook/index.md

     - **Slug**: leave default value (If you choose a different slug then the default, the URL will need to be updated to reflect the change)
     - **User matching mode**: leave default option unless other configuration is needed
     - **User path**: leave default option unless other configuration is needed
-    - **Icon**: optionally you can select a specific icon of logo to display on the login page.
+    - **Icon**: optionally you can select a specific icon of logo to display on the login form.
     - **Protocol settings**
         - **Consumer Key**: enter the **App ID** from Facebook
         - **Consumer Secret**: enter the **App Secret** from Facebook